Diving work

 - diving physiology, emergency procedures and first aid.

-Courses can be found at Training.gov.au or contact your local training organisation.
+For diving work courses, refer to Training.gov.au or contact your local training organisation.

 Manage the risks